128technology/docs/docs/cc_fips_router_install.md

   ![Node Information](/img/initializer_Serial5.png)

-  - **Node Name:** The name of the system within your SSR Router or Conductor, for example, _boston_router_.
+  - **Node Name:** The name of the system within your SSR Router, for example, _boston_router_.
 By default this field uses the Linux system's hostname.

   :::note
-  Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).
+  Routers can consist of one node (for standalone systems) or two nodes (for highly available systems).
     :::
-  - **Router/Conductor Name:** The name of the router system as a whole.
+  - **Router Name:** The name of the router system as a whole.
 When referring to a running SSR software instance, it is identifiable by the full name of `nodeName.routerName`; e.g., `boston_router-node1.router`.
 The full system name is reflected in the PCLI prompt as discussed in the Document Conventions section of this document.

 5. On the **Password Setup** screen, create a password for the SSR Admin user.
 The administrator password must be at least 8 characters long, contain at least 1 uppercase letter, at least 1 lowercase letter, at least 1 number, cannot contain the username in any form, and cannot repeat characters more than 3 times.
 This operation is only performed on the standalone or first node in the HA peer.
   :::note